Andrew Yang’s Movement Could Put A UBI Candidate In Congress As Early As This Year, Says Advocate

 — Tulsi Gabbard ???? (@TulsiGabbard) February 12, 2020

-In the past, Vermont Sen. Bernie Sanders has expressed support for the proposal, although he now touts his federal jobs guarantee (FJB).
+In the past, Vermont Sen. Bernie Sanders has expressed support for the proposal, although he now touts his federal jobs guarantee (FJG).
 Still, some of his supporters have expressed support for a UBI, as well as their desire for Sanders to do the same.

-“Much respect to @AndrewYang,” tweeted author and chef Eddie Huang wrote after Yang suspended his campaign.
+“Much respect to @AndrewYang,” tweeted author and chef Eddie Huang after Yang suspended his campaign.
 “He ran a brave campaign with fresh ideas that I hope @BernieSanders will consider absorbing, especially UBI.”

 In a recent episode of his eponymous YouTube show, progressive commentator Kyle Kulinski, who backs Sanders, also expressed his support of a UBI over a FJG.